-The Ki-51 was one of the more trusty Imperial Japanese Army AF light/attack bomber during WW2.
-Of very classic -maybe too classic- “Japanese” configuration these planes were quite vulnerable, slow yet very maneuverable.
-Curiously the Ki-51 is one of the very few Japanese aircraft that suffered few modifications during its service life span.
-Anyway, these cute aircraft undertook their missions with the typical Japanese stoicism.
-Operated all around, but specially in the China-Burma-India theatre they proved efficient and quite adapted to rough operational conditions.
+The Ki-51 was one of the trustier Imperial Japanese Army AF light/attack bomber during WW2.
+Of very classic -too classic, maybe- “Japanese” configuration these planes proved to be quite vulnerable, slow yet very maneuverable.
+Curiously the Ki-51 is one of the very few Japanese aircraft which underwent few modifications during its service life span.
+They undertook their missions with the typical Japanese stoicism.
+Operated all around, but specially in the China-Burma-India theatre, they proved efficient and quite adapted to rough operational conditions.

-In this superb photo – note the awesome rotor symmetry- a Japanese license-built Boeing Vertol 107-II airliner shows how handy these choppers still are….your barge needs a tow?.
+In this superb photo – note the awesome rotors symmetry-, a Japanese license-built Boeing Vertol 107-II airliner shows how handy these choppers still are.
+Your barge needs a tow?

 Designed by the Austrian Igor Etrich and first flown in 1910 the Taube (Dove) was manufactured by around 14 different companies.
 At the beginning of the Great War it became the epitome of Central Power aviation.
 The war showed early on its limitations and the Taubes were soon removed from front line service and relegated to training new pilots.